-In Ludum you are able to complete morning monitoring via the iOS app if you are an individual user or Performance Team user.
+In Ludum you are able to complete morning monitoring via the iOS app.

 Within the app you will be asked everyday how you are feeling.
 This video shows the whole process of completing your morning monitoring.